-Newton's first law of motion: An object moves at constant velocity unless a net force acts to change its speed or direction.
+Newton's first law of motion:

+An object moves at constant velocity unless a net force acts to change its speed or direction.

 In the absence of an applied force, an object at rest remains at rest.
-An object in motion remains in motion with a constant velocity.
+An object in motion remains in motion.